Dr. Mauriell H. Amechi

 Social Scientist, Professor, and Speaker in Norfolk, VA

-A product of Chicago Public Schools, the Chicago Westside native received his B.A. in Communication (with high distinction) from the University of Illinois at Urbana-Champaign.
-Subsequently, he finished an M.A. in higher education and student affairs from The Ohio State University.
+Born and raised in Chicago, the Westside native is a proud alumnus of Chicago Public Schools.
+He received his B.A. (with high distinction) from the University of Illinois at Urbana-Champaign and M.A. in higher education and student affairs from The Ohio State University.
 He later earned a Ph.D. in Educational Leadership and Policy Analysis from the University of Wisconsin-Madison with a concentration in higher education.

 In his free time, he enjoys travel, mentoring, watching sports, exercise, and performing arts.